andreoug/spring-boot-kafka-producer-consumer/README.md

 The use case is the simlest examle where a producer app send a string to kafka and a reducer app consumes the string.

-## Getting Started
+## 1. Getting Started
-The easiest way to pull, deploy and run this produce-consume kafka string message is through Staging environment, where only docker installation is required.
+The easiest way to pull, deploy and run this produce-consume kafka string message on your laptop or any other clean system is through Staging environment, where only docker installation is required.

-### Working Environments
+### 1.1.
+Working Environments
 Currently, the working environmnets are the following.
 - Staging Environment,
 - Development Environment.